davegarvey/rump-docker-example/README.md

 }
 ```

+This means that the API is active on both Gateways but we do not have access yet as the API configuration is expecting us to authenticate.

 ## 3. Create API key on Gateway 1

-Create an API on Gateway 1 which allows access to the API:
+Create an API key on Gateway 1 which allows access to the API:

 ```
 curl http://127.0.0.1:8081/tyk/keys \